Conky-for-macOS/Manage-Conky/README.md

 ![icon](icon.png)

-Manage Conky is the implementation of [conky-manager](https://github.com/teejee2008/conky-manager) for macOS.
+ManageConky is the implementation of [conky-manager](https://github.com/teejee2008/conky-manager) for macOS.

 It offers on the mac what conky-manager offers for linux plus the ability to painlessly install / uninstall conky on your machine!